Your shopping cart (0)

 Here you can see exactly where to measure.

-Knob sizes are usually specified by the diameter at the thickest point – not by the length.
+Knob size is usually specified by the diameter at the thickest point – not by the length.
 This diameter determines how much contact area your hand has with the knob.

 Typical use: BFS, finesse, ultralight baitcasters